The Dead Prince and the Talking Doll: The Princess who Loved her Father like Salt

+The Needle Prince

 In a tale collected by Sunity Devi, Maharani of Coochbehar, with the title The Needle Prince, seven princesses who are sisters talk among themselves about leaving or not leaving their parents' home: the six elder princesses would rather stay with their parents, while the youngest, although reluctant to express her opinions at first, tells them she would like to marry one day and live with her husband always.
 The other princesses show their concern with their cadette's answer, since their parents might expel her for those words, and threaten to tell their mother about it.
 Afraid, the princess flees in fear into the forest, and stumbles upon an abandoned house.
 She walks to the house, which is in fact a richly furnished palace, takes a bath in a swimming pool filled with rosewater, eats some food, and finds the body of a handsome young man lying as if dead, pierced with thousand of needles.
 The princess decides to remove the needles one by one, and, fourteen days later, all but two have been removed.
 Suddenly, the princess notices one of her maidservants from her parents' palace, an ugly, dark and fat woman, has found her in the forest palace.
 The princess lets her in and places her to watch over the body, while she herself goes to rest and take a bath.
 The maidservant disregards the princess's warning not to touch anything on the man's body, and removes the last two needles from his eyelids, reviving him.
 The man thinks that the maidservant was the one that did the whole task.
 As for the princess, she puts on a beautiful sari and goes to the dead man's room, when she finds the man is awake.
 Her maidservant lies to the man that the beautiful princess is but her maidservant.
 The man silently notices the princess's beauty, but believes the lie that is a maidservant, then reveals he is a prince under the needles curse, and only a princess could have saved him.
 However, while he is set on marrying his saviour, he must postpone the wedding until he hears music again, for his kingdom is silent and abandoned.
 As time passes, the maidservant humiliates and beats the princess, and she cries for her fate.
-One day, she cries in the garden and faires come to comfort her, saying that the prince will eventually know the truth.
+One day, she cries in the garden and fairies come to comfort her, saying that the prince will eventually know the truth.
 More time passes, and the maidservant, passing herself off as a princess, threatens the prince into marrying her, but he goes for a walk in the garden and sees a light in the distance: it is the true princess, conversing with the fairies, to whom she tells how everything transpired, from her removing the needles to her replacement by her own maidservant.
 The prince overhears the story and approaches the girl, proposing to marry her in the garden, surrounded by the fairies and blessed by two Brahmins.
 The pair then confront the maidservant about her trickery.